MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-max-aggfunction.md

 **Returns**

-Finds a row in the group that maximises *ExprToMaximize*, and returns the value of *ExprToReturn* (or `*` to return the entire row).
+Finds a row in the group that maximizes *ExprToMaximize*, and returns the value of *ExprToReturn* (or `*` to return the entire row).

 **Examples**